toyoshim/iona-us/docs/firmware_en.md

 - Ver 1.22 Requre buttons pressed over 0.5 seconds to enter the layout mode.
 - Ver 1.23 Wait more time before start a reset sequence on detecting device.
 - Ver 1.30 P1 analog X/Y, P2 analog X/Y are assigned to analog 0-3.
-- Ver 1.31 Guncon3 support
+- Ver 1.31 Guncon3 support.
+- Ver 1.32 P1 analog X/Y are also assigned to newly added 2ch Rotary inputs.

 ## Firmware Compatibility
 All controllers that conform Xbox 360, or Xbox One series protocols are expected to work fine.